NatrixFel/DAVID_GO_parser/README.md

-This scripts can be used for prepare study, background and assotiation goatools tables.
+This scripts can be used for GO enrichment analysis.
+DAVID and GAF GO-parsers make assotiation goatools table and heatmap-script makes illustration of GO enrichment.
 # DAVID GO-parser
 ``DAVID_Go_parser.py``